jimmy622001/eks-aws-cicd/modules/testing/USAGE.md

-You're right, I should make sure the USAGE.md file retains clear instructions for running the pipelines.
-Let me revise the USAGE.md file to ensure it includes detailed instructions for running both the infrastructure compliance testing pipeline and the DR testing pipeline, along with how to use the attached runbooks (incident-response.md, test-environment-setup.md, and test-execution.md).

-Here's the revised USAGE.md with clearer pipeline instructions:

-USAGE.md
 # AWS Infrastructure Testing Module - Usage Guide

 This document provides detailed instructions for using the testing module, including running the testing pipelines, working with the attached playbooks and runbooks, and reporting procedures.